 KPERS Tier I members earn a point for each year of age and each year of service credit.
 When these total 85, you have 85 points.

 60 years old + 25 years of service = 85 points

-No, KPERS Tier 1 members do not need to have 85 points to retire.
+No, KPERS 1 members do not need to have 85 points to retire.
 The 85 point rule is only one of three ways you can qualify for retirement.
 You can also retire with reduced benefits at different ages before you’ve earned 85 points.

 KPERS and KP&F pre-retirement seminars are held each spring in many locations across the state.
 Watch this web site for specific date and location information.